SPOILERS ARE UNMARKED, YOU HAVE BEEN WARNED!

 - Lora discovering her mother is dead, the voice acting and music really enhancing the sense of grief (especially considering we don't really know her mother as a character).
 Jin comforts her in a Cry into Chest moment, which is pictured.

-- Hugo, the emperor of Mor Ardain and Addam's best friend, shields Addam from Mythra's blasts.
-When next we see them, Addam is cradling Hugo's body while sobbing, the black crystals that were once Hugo's Blades lying beside him.
+- Hugo, the emperor of Mor Ardain and Addam's best friend, shields Addam from a massive explosion caused by Mythra's final attack.
+When next we see them, Addam is cradling Hugo's body while sobbing, the black crystals that were once Brighid and Aegaeon lying beside him.

 - The game's incredibly bleak Downer Ending.
-Malos spurs an attack that blows up the capital city of Auresco, which is where most of the NPC's you've been going on side quests for live, as well the two Tagalong Kids the party left behind for their own protection.
-This instantly makes Mythra turn her sword into Pneuma's sword (Although she doesn't turn into Pneuma due to Pyra not existing yet), and she eventually enters her artifice for a airborne battle with Malos.
-But Mythra doesn't have full control of her powers, and ends up destroying Torna entirely with her most powerful attack, which only badly injured Malos and didn't kill him.
+Malos uses an attack that blows up much of the capital city of Auresco, which is where most of the NPC's you've been going on side quests for live, as well the two Tagalong Kids the party left behind for their own protection.
+This instantly makes Mythra access Pneuma's sword and the true depths of powers, and after a short fight she enters her artifice for a airborne battle with Malos.
+But consumed by her pain and grief Mythra is out of control, and ends up killing the Tornan titan with her most powerful attack, while her actual target, Malos, falls into the depths of the Cloud Sea; his body half melted and Core Crystal damaged, but still very much alive.

 - Adding to this is that the game requires you to complete enough side quests to gain a certain Level of Community before you can even attempt to fight Malos.
 Xenoblade has a reputation for creating interesting sidequests with fleshed out stories, so it's not hard to get attached to some of the NPC's if you bother to listen to their stories.
 After Torna sinks into the Cloud Sea, you're not given any indication of where all the people in your Community went.
 You have no idea if they sank with the Titan, got killed in Amalthus's attack on the refugee camp, or escaped to Tantal.